-- Stretch your body and your lungs to the limit on this high altitude trekking adventure
+- Stretch your body and your lungs on this 40+ mile high-altitude trekking adventure

 - Activity Level

 A group briefing and dinner is a chance to get to know your guides and fellow guests, and address equipment and other questions.

 Cuco was “the navel of the world,” the Incas said.
 Walking a variety of urban archaeology sites and visiting the most important temples and landmarks in and around the city will serve as both historic orientation and acclimatization to altitude.

 Today we get an early start by road to Tomacaya village, and the beginning of your trek.
 We encounter our first views of the startlingly-steep 20,500-ft Salkantay (“Savage”) mountain after a stop to study the ruins of Tarawasi, a walled ceremonial center for the Incas.
 From there, we continue our drive, winding our way up from the valley floor until we arrive at the community of Chonta.
 There we begin our short acclimitazation hike to the famous Chonta Viewpoint.
 From the four viewing platforms we’ll have the opportunity to see the incredible Andean condor in its natural habitat.
 Finally, we will drive to 12,600 ft where our camp lies beside a stream.
 Enjoy views of the Limatambo and Apurimac valleys while adjusting to altitude